 Android and iOS are the most popular mobile operating systems on the market.
-Both offer a variety of apps and settings but, eventually reach their limits at a certain point.
-Rooting or Jailbreaking your phone (or tablet) will offer you thousands of tweaks, skins and new apps that you should not miss out on.
+Both offer a variety of apps and settings, but eventually reach their limits at a certain point.
+Rooting or Jailbreaking your phone (or tablet) will offer you thousands of tweaks, skins, custom ROMs, and new apps that you should not miss out on.
 It will also help you to remove bloatware.

 This guide is based on Google Nexus devices, but most of the things also apply to other Android devices.
 Some might require more work while others can be rooted quite easily, but in the end it’s no rocket science.
 Rooting and customisation is especially easy on Nexus devices as factory images are freely available on the Google website.
 However, many other popular devices like the can easily be restored using different tools available on XDA developers.
 I would suggest to have a quick look at the forums and I’m pretty sure that you’ll find help for your device.

 Before we get started, I would like to explain a few terms because the terminology can get complicated and confusing.
 This will help you to understand other device specific guides.
 I’ll try to keep it short and not go into (technical) details.
 Please share any questions regarding this in the comments below – I’ll do my best to answer them.

 ART stands for Android Runtime and replaces the formerly used Dalvik cache.
 It was introduced in Android 4.4 and has completely taken over in Android 5.0.
 I don’t want to go too deep into technical differences, but ART is said to improve battery life and app performance, amongst others.

 The Bootloader is your phone’s software foundation.
 It’s basically what runs before your operating system starts (like a PC’s BIOS).
 As many manufactures don’t want you to modify your phone’s OS, it needs to be unlocked before you are able to root your phone or install custom ROMs (explained later).